The chick embryo is a classical

 employed.
 Eosin stains the cytoplasm and extracellular components pink to red,

-(Molecular Cell Biology major paper) to study the morphology of 72 hrs chick
+(Molecular Cell Biology major paper) to study the development of chick embryo and morphology of 72 hrs chick

 No comments: